1. Start With the Ingredient Label.

 2. Read Between the Lines: Understanding Terminology.

 There are a few terms that are commonly mistaken as legitimate claims for better products but are actually only marketing terms.
 Words like “green”, “eco” and “clean” actually aren’t regulated the way “organic” is, for example, and each needs a further review.
-Start with the tips listed above in cross-checking these claims with the actual ingredients.
+Start with the tips listed below in cross-checking these claims with the actual ingredients.

 You can also take a look at the company and see if they have a banned substances list on their website.
 How robust is it?
 What else do they do around being green or sustainable?
 What’s their packaging like?
 Do they participate in 1% for the Planet or another give-back program?
 These details can tell you a lot about who a company is, and whether or not to trust their marketing claims.